ech2/airwindows-ports/README.md

 └── vstplugmain.cpp
 ```

 Then, navigate to the `build` directory and run `cmake .. && make`.
+A number of

-Copy the `.so` files wherever you would like.
+`.so` files should appear — these are your plugins.
+Copy theme wherever you
+would like or wherever your DAW can find them.

 ## Adding new plugins